openforis/sepal-doc/docs/source/cookbook/area_estimation.rst

 Quality assurance and quality control
 """""""""""""""""""""""""""""""""""""

 Quality assurance and quality control, commonly referred to as QA/QC, is a critical part of any analysis.
 There are two approaches to QA/QC: formal and informal.
 Formal QA/QC, specifically sample-based estimates of error and area are described in `module 4`_.
 Informal QA/QC involves qualitative approaches to identifying problems with your analysis and classifications to iterate and create improved classifications.
-Here we’ll discuss one approach to informal QA/QC.
+Here we'll discuss one approach to informal QA/QC.

 Following analysis you should spend some time looking at your change detection in order to understand if the results make sense.
 This allows us to visualize the data and collect additional training points if we find areas of poor classification.
 Other approaches not covered here include visualizing the data in Google Earth Engine or in another program, such as QGIS or ArcMAP.